 Careers in Psychology

-The Professional School of Psychology prepares its students for careers in two fields of professional psychology: (1) Clinical Psychology and (2) Organizational Psychology.
+The Professional School of Psychology prepares its students for careers in two fields of professional psychology: (1) Clinical Psychology (including clinical with a health emphasis) and (2) Organizational Psychology.
 Many of our mature and accomplished students will blend clinical and organizational psychology in their degree program, so that they might serve in a leadership role within a human service organization.
 Nevertheless, there is an important distinction to be made between the fields of clinical and organizational psychology that a prospective student should keep in mind.

 Who Goes into the Field of Clinical Psychology?